-If you have already had a base strength and stamina, you can row fast with a more vigorous intensity level to reach that 75 minutes benchmark.
-You can also break into shorter sessions, with each rowing last for 15 minutes, five days a week.
+If you have already had a base strength and stamina, you can row fast with a more vigorous intensity to reach that 75 minutes benchmark.
+You can also break into shorter sessions, with each rowing lasting for 15 minutes, five days a week.

-In another hand, if you are seriously want to lose weight by rowing on a machine, then you need to bump out more energy and longer duration.
+In another hand, if you seriously want to lose weight with a rowing machine, then you need to bump out more energy and longer duration.
 DHHS recommended doubling the duration for moderate-intensity workouts (300 minutes) and high-intensity workouts (150 minutes) respectively.

 On top of that, how many calories you can burn depends also on the person’s weight and the body’s composition.
-Studies by the Harvard Health of Medical School, a person weighing 155 pounds on a moderate-intensity workout will burn around 260 calories in 30 minutes time.
+Studies by the Harvard Health of Medical School, a person weighing 155 pounds on a moderate-intensity workout will burn around 260 calories in 30 minutes.

-You see, you can certainly adjust the workout duration that best fits your lifestyles and daily schedules in order to get rid of those extra pounds.
+You see, you can certainly adjust the workout duration that best fits your lifestyle and daily activity to get rid of those extra pounds.

 How Fast Can I See Results From Rowing?

-Well, if you give your full dedication and consistency in a rowing workout like any other cardio workout, you will notice positive results in a few weeks’ time.
-Again, you will need some amount of time, and is different for each person to see the desired outcome.
+Well, if you give your full dedication and consistency in a rowing workout like any other cardio workout, you will notice positive results in a few weeks.
+Again, you will need some amount of time and is different for each person to see the desired outcome.

 Work it up slowly to build a foundation of strength and endurance that focuses on the back posture and the upper back flexibility.
 This is a great base from a regular slow pace rowing until you are confident in increasing the intensity level of the workout.

-Once the muscles mass and flexibility of the upper back are there, you are going to pull and row even harder for quicker maximum healthy weight and body toning.
+Once the muscle mass and flexibility of the upper back are there, you are going to pull and row even harder for quicker maximum healthy weight loss and body toning.